Mhal007/lerna-publish-test/README.md

 # Monorepo
-## Testing automatic releases of packages on CI using lerna publish
+## Testing automatic releases of packages on CI using lerna publish.